STAND. COM. REP. NO. 1569

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Ways and Means that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 1329, H.D.
-1, S.D.
-1, and recommends that it pass Third Reading.
+As affirmed by the record of votes of the members of your Committee on Health and Human Services that is attached to this report, your Committee concurs with the intent and purpose of S.R.
+No. 177, as amended herein, and recommends its adoption in the form attached hereto as S.R.
+No. 177, S.D.
+1.